-Welcome, Scorpio, to your audio astrology reading by Eric Francis.
+Welcome, Scorpio, to your 2017-18 birthday reading by Eric Francis.

-The report, which is also valid for Scorpio rising and Moon, includes two segments of astrology and a third segment of tarot, using the Voyager Tarot by James Wanless.
+The report, which is also valid for Scorpio rising and Moon, includes two segments of astrology.
+We will add a third segment of Tarot as soon as possible.

 Here are the contents: